The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 - Bio: The cover letter in the link above also provides some biographical info about the author, but sometimes you will be asked for something longer.
 If the guidelines ask for a 50 or 100-word bio, they are looking for more detailed information, often given in third person.
 See the end of this document for my bio, and look at the bios you see in magazines and anthologies for ideas on how to craft your own.

 - Format: Some guidelines will specify a format for your document, and some will specify certain file types (.doc, .rtf, etc.) For formatting, Shunn, Classic or Modern, some modification of Shunn, and anonymous formats are common.
+More writers today are leaving off their physical address, for example.

 - Submission manager: Some guidelines will ask you to submit through email, but others will ask you to submit through a submission manager such as Moksha or Submittable.
 The guidelines will link you to this manager, and it will keep a record of your submission.